 We bring young female pre-doctoral assistants to the forefront and position them as role models.
 One measure of this is the offer to partially cover the funding of conference participation from faculty funds if a woman gives the lecture.

-A Women’s Quota for Visiting Professorships
+A Women’s Quota for Guest Professorships

 Gender Competence as Professional Requirement